A brief overview

-The capture of Prof. Martin V2 fuel chemist.
+The capture of Prof. Magnus von Braun (Martin) V2 fuel chemist.
 (Handed to US Agents).
 He did not surrender in Bavaria as the Allied military want us to believe. (see Reading for details)

-The capture of the designer of the Nazi V2 (who went on to the NASA Saturn V), Prof. von Braun and/or his brother?
+The capture of the designer of the Nazi V2 (who went on to the NASA Saturn V), Prof. von Braun and his brother.
 (Some men were convinced they were some of the scientists they caught!)
 Did they surrender in Bavaria as the Allied military want us to believe or was that staged afterwards? (see Beau Bête for details and FREE preview PDF, in Reading)

 Team 55 under Glanville captured the entire Nazi Naval records collection at ‘Tambach Castle’.
 (1)

 Team 4 under Job(e) captured the Bremen dockyards with type 21 & 25 submarines and destroyers.
 Then took the surrender of Bremerhaven and captured Naval HQ SS Europa and Z29 Destroyer.
 (1)(All handed over to US Agents).